 The company continues to improve its technology via research and development and progress in marketing activities.
 New and profitable outlets for Carbon Black have been developed and plant sales have moved closer to conclusion.
-Through continued testing, the Company has been able to significantly reduce the capital cost of a plant, increased throughput and reduced the energy consumption per tire.
+Through continued testing, the Company has been able to significantly reduce the capital cost of a plant, increase throughput and reduce the energy consumption per tire.